Indian Air Force: Kargil War (1999)

-Post Kargil incidents (1999–present)
+Post Kargil incidents

 Since the late 1990s, the Indian Air Force has been modernising its fleet to counter challenges in the new century.
 The fleet size of the IAF has decreased to 33 squadrons during this period because of the retirement of older aircraft.
 Still, India maintains the fourth largest air force in the world.
 The IAF plans to raise its strength to 42 squadrons.
 Self-reliance is the main aim that is being pursued by the defence research and manufacturing agencies.

 On 10 August 1999, IAF MiG-21s intercepted a Pakistan Navy Breguet Atlantique which was flying over Sir Creek, a disputed territory.
 The aircraft was shot down killing all 16 Pakistani Navy personnel on board.
 India claimed that the Atlantic was on a mission to gather information on IAF air defence, a charge emphatically rejected by Pakistan which argued that the unarmed aircraft was on a training mission.

 On 2 August 2002, the Indian Air Force bombed Pakistani posts along the Line of Control in the Kel sector, following inputs about Pakistani military buildup near the sector.

 On 20 August 2013, the Indian Air Force created a world record by performing the highest landing of a C-130J at the Daulat Beg Oldi airstrip in Ladakh at the height of 5065 m.
 The medium-lift aircraft will be used to deliver troops, supplies and improve communication networks.
 The aircraft belonged to the Veiled Vipers squadron based at Hindon Air Force Station.

 On 13 July 2014, two MiG-21s were sent from Jodhpur Air Base to investigate a Turkish Airlines aircraft over Jaisalmer when it repeated an identification code, provided by another commercial passenger plane that had already entered Indian airspace before it.
 The flights were on their way to Mumbai and Delhi, and the planes were later allowed to proceed after their credentials were verified.